 Interview: Landscape photographer, Ricardo Martinez on staying true to the moment

-Ricardo Martinez is based in Chile and is an Engineer who’s passion lies in photography.
-Ricardo is working towards taking up travel photography as his full-time career.
+Chile-based, Ricardo Martinez is an engineer with a passion for photography.
+He is working towards taking up travel photography as his full-time career.
 Check out his stunning portfolio website.

 Tell us a little bit about yourself?